illumitacit/policies/content/terms.md

 title: "Terms of Service"
 ---

-*Last updated: Aug 17th, 2023*
+*Last updated: Sep 15th, 2023*

 Thank you for using IllumiTacit!
+This Terms of Service applies to both the IllumiTacit platform and its services, as well as any packaged Macros offered by IllumiTacit on the platform.

 When we say “Company”, “we”, “our”, or “us” in this document, we are referring to IllumiTacit, LLC.